ElektraInitiative/libelektra/doc/decisions/array.md

 system:/myarray  # <- not found in cascading lookup, as user:/myarray exists
 ```

-Guarantees we want from the spec plugin:
+The `spec` plugin should check if it is a valid array, i.e.:

-- that the parent key always contain `array`.
+- that the parent key always contain the metadata `array`,
-- that the correct length is in `array`
+- that the correct length is in `array`,
-- that the array only contains `#` children
+- that the array only contains `#` children, and
-- that the children are numbered from 0 to n, without holes
+- that the children are numbered from `#0` to `#n`, without holes.

 ## Rationale